mlab-sh/CIR/README.md

   - **exploit_db_id**: An optional field that provides a reference to an exploit database entry, if applicable.
   - **poc**: A link to a proof-of-concept (PoC) or exploit code, if available.
   - **observed_in_the_wild**: A boolean value indicating whether the vulnerability has been observed being exploited in the wild.
-  - **threat_actor**: Information about any known threat actors associated with the vulnerability
+  - **threat_actors**: Information about any known threat actors associated with the vulnerability
     - **name**: The name of the threat actor or group.
     - **description**: A brief description of the threat actor, including their motivations and known activities.
     - **tactics**: A list of tactics used by the threat actor, such as initial access, execution, persistence, etc.